SkillsUnion/tamkeen-cloud/1.1-basic-it-infrastructure-&-setup/1-basic-it-infrastructure.md

 # Basic IT Infrastructure

-### **Lesson Objectives: Basic IT Infrastructure**
+## **Learning Objectives: Basic IT Infrastructure**

-- Define IT Infrastructure and its role in business operations.
+1. Define IT infrastructure and explain its role in supporting business operations.
-- Identify the key components: hardware, software, and networking.
+2. Identify the core components of IT infrastructure: hardware, software, and networking.
-- Differentiate between traditional and cloud-based infrastructure.
+3. Compare traditional and cloud-based infrastructures, highlighting their benefits and limitations.
-- Explain how IT infrastructure improves business efficiency.
-- Understand IT infrastructure management (operational, service, and asset management).
+4. Understand the importance of IT infrastructure management and strategies for optimizing operations.
-- Describe the benefits of Infrastructure as a Service (IaaS).

 #### **What is IT Infrastructure?
 An Introductory Guide**